aws-samples/hive-emr-on-eks/README.md

     "monitoringConfiguration": {
       "s3MonitoringConfiguration": {"logUri": "s3://'$S3BUCKET'/elasticmapreduce/emr-containers"}}}'
 ```
+In the `spark-defaults` config, we use Glue catalog as the hive metastore for a serverless design, so the table can be queried in Athena.
-In this case, we are connecting to the standalone HMS `thrift://hive-metastore:9083` that is running as a k8s pod in the namespace `emr`.
+Alternatively, we can replace the config by a standalone HMS setting `"spark.hive.metastore.uris": "thrift://hive-metastore:9083"` which is running as a k8s pod in the namespace `emr`.
+It is pointing to the Remote RDS hive metastore database created by this project.

 NOTE: to directly submit Hive scripts to EMR on EKS, replace the following 2 attributes in the job submission script:
  -  change from `sparkSubmitJobDriver` to `sparkSqlJobDriver`